Cartesian coordinate robot: Degrees of freedom

 Since they are driven by linear active prismatic P joints, Cartesian coordinate robots typically manipulate objects with only linear translation T degrees of freedom.
 However, some Cartesian coordinate robots also have rotational R degrees of freedom.

 Construction

 Each axis of a Cartesian coordinate robot typically is a linear stage consisting of a linear actuator geometrically parallel with linear bearings.
 The linear actuator is typically between two linear bearings spaced apart from each other to support moment loads.
-Two perpendicular linear stages stacked on top of each other form an XY table.
+Two perpendicular linear stages stacked on top of each other form a XY table.
 Examples of XY tables include the XY axes of milling machines or precision positioning stages.
 At least one of the linear stages of cantilevered Cartesian coordinate robots is supported at only one end.
 Cantilevered construction provides accessibility to parts for pick-and-place applications such as laboratory automation for example.
 Cartesian coordinate robots with the horizontal member supported at both ends are sometimes called gantry robots; mechanically, they resemble gantry cranes, although the latter are not generally robots.
 Gantry robots are often quite large and may support heavy loads.